Anhilyx/adv_algo_graphs/README.md

 #### <u>SCC graph creation</u>

 This algorithm was hand-crafted to create the SCC graph from the original graph and its SCCs.
-However, it's higlhly likely that a similar and possibly more optimized algorithm already exists.
+However, it's highly likely that a similar and possibly more optimized algorithm already exists.

 The general idea of the algorithm is:
 1. Retrieve the SCCs of the original graph with Kosaraju's algorithm ;